okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/IdentityProviderApi.md

 # **PublishCsrForIdentityProvider**
 > JsonWebKey PublishCsrForIdentityProvider (string idpId, string csrId, System.IO.Stream body)

-Publish Csr for Identity Provider
+Publish a Certificate Signing Request

 Update the Certificate Signing Request with a signed X.509 certificate and add it into the signing key credentials for the IdP.